 - Choose The Right Products – The importance of choosing the right products to deal with your dry and acne-prone skin cannot be emphasized enough.
 Using a wrong product can further aggravate your condition.
 Hence, it is better to avoid products that are alcohol-based, as they will make your skin even drier

-- Do Not Touch The Skin – Touching or picking at skin can cause acne and worsen them if you have a tendency to form acne.
-Also picking at acne will end up in scarring that can also be permanent, so beware
+- Do Not Touch The Skin – Touching or picking the skin can cause acne and worsen them if you have a tendency to form acne.
+Also picking at acne will end up getting permanent scarring.